 The part where you hear the flamenco guitar was made by Steve Howe, Yes guitarist.

 The music video of the song is really enigmatic, a kind of testament for posterity.
-In this review I want to point out 3 details that have announced some historical events later!
+In this review I want to point out 3 details that announced some historical events later!

-Images with filters, effects, pictorial styles: what do you associate with it?
+Images with filters, effects, pictorial styles

 The video contains images of Queen’s repertoire and pieces of previous videos.
 However these images have been reworked and filtered.